Lolldwns/Predicting-AD-Agitation/README.md

-# Patient Agitation Prediction Model
+# Alzheimer's Disease Agitation Prediction Model

 A machine learning pipeline for predicting agitation states in dementia patients using physiological and environmental sensor data.
 This model aggregates hourly sensor readings to daily patterns and uses various ML algorithms to identify days when patients may experience agitation episodes.